vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 > Let the wicked *forsake his way*, and the unrighteous man his thoughts: and let him return unto the LORD, and he will have mercy upon him; and to our God, for he will abundantly pardon.
 {% ct 'Isaiah 55:7' %}

-Forsaking my way implies turning around and going in the opposite direction&mdash;from running away from God toward sin to running away from sin toward God.
+Forsaking my way implies turning around and going in the opposite direction—from running away from God toward sin to running away from sin toward God.
 If I repent and have a desire to leave sin behind, the promise is I will receive forgiveness.

 ## Is there a sin too powerful for God?